-You also need to find out if your health plan will pay for the medicine your health care provider prescribed.
+You also need to find out if your health plan will pay for the medicine your provider prescribed.

-Once you get a prescription from your health care provider, you may buy the medicine in different ways.
+Once you get a prescription from your provider, you may buy the medicine in different ways.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.